friemen/reactnet/README.md

 The `:no-consume` entry helps to avoid unwanted consumption of values.
-Before invoking the link function the algorithm asks for new values by invoking `next-value` on each input reactive.
+Before invoking the link-function the algorithm asks for new values by invoking `next-value` on each input reactive.
 Only after evaluation the values are actually consumed by invoking `consume!` on each reactive.
 The value of a reactive is NOT consumed if all links depending on it return a truthy value for `:no-consume`.
-This enables link functions to reject a value after they examined it, `take-while` is a good example where this is required.
+This enables link-functions to reject a value after they examined it, a implementation like `take-while` is a good example where this is required.

 ### Error handler

-If the link function throws an exception or returns a Result with an `:exception` entry the error handler is invoked with the `:exception` entry.
+If the link-function throws an exception or returns a Result containing an `:exception` entry the error handler is invoked with the `:exception` entry.

-The error handler can use the same entries as the link function.
+The error handler can use the same entries as the link-function.
 After the error handler has been invoked the `:exception` entry has no further effect.
 Instead of directly returning values the error handler can schedule a task or push values via the network refs `update`